self-actuated/docs.actuated.dev/docs/install-agent.md

 ## Install the Actuated Agent

+!!! info "Do you want a free, expert installation?"

+    Our team can install the agent and configure the server for you.
+Just request our public SSH key, and add it to `.ssh/authorized_keys` and create a DNS A or CNAME record for your server, and send all the details over to us on the Actuated Slack.

+    Alternatively, you can run through the semi-automatic installation with the details below.

 1. Install your license for actuated

     The license is available in the email you received when you purchased your subscription.
 If someone else bought the subscription, they should be able to forward it to you.